pingcap/docs/v3.0/tidb-in-kubernetes/deploy/gcp-gke.md

 This will print out the exact command to use to connect to the TiDB cluster.

-Once the modification finishes, execute `terraform init` and `terraform apply` statements to create a cluster.
+Once you finishes modification, execute `terraform init` and `terraform apply` statements to create the cluster.

 ## Scale